-EXAMPLE 3: A residential development of 3 units each consisting of four bedrooms is proposed in Dalmellington.
+EXAMPLE 3: A residential development of 3 units each consisting of four bedrooms is proposed in Knockentiber on a non-allocated LDP2 site (windfall).
 Affordable housing requirements do not apply in Dalmellington.
-The required contribution is in relation to the need for a reconfiguration of the existing primary school.
-This development as well as other developments within the catchment area will have a cumulative impact on the local primary school which will result in the 85% capacity threshold being exceeded; however, this impact results in the need for a reconfiguration of the existing school.
-A total of 50 new units are anticipated in the catchment overall.
+The required contribution is in relation to the need for an extension to the existing non-denominational primary school.
+This development as well as other developments within the catchment area will have a cumulative impact on the local primary school which will result in the 90% capacity threshold being exceeded; however, this impact results in the need for increased capacity of the existing school.
+Overall, a total of 276 new units are anticipated in the primary school catchment and a total of 1123 new units are anticipated in the secondary school catchment.
 The contribution in relation to this particular development proposal would be calculated as follows: